AgeReapor/act-2/README.md

 ## INSTALLATION

-To install the app, run `npm install` in the root directory, then run one of the following:
+To install the app, run `npm install --force` in the root directory, then run one of the following:

 - `npm run web`
 - `npm run android`